The Benefit of Experience

 Invigorating Membership: A Cultural Organisation

-Scope: A long-established professional historical association needed reinvigorate its membership and sponsor base to ensure its ongoing viability.
+Scope: A long-established professional association needed reinvigorate its membership and sponsor base to ensure its ongoing viability.
 It wanted to understand and communicate its offer to current and potential members as well as to academic and political stakeholders across New South Wales.

 Methodology: In stage one, Canvass conducted detailed desk research, gathering archival information & collateral to form a picture of the identity, role and activities of the association over many decades.
 Canvass also compared promotional collateral from other, comparative cultural organisations in the sector to position the accurately.
 In stage two, Canvass conducted a series of depth interviews with key stakeholders to understand the importance of the work of the association, gathering influential verbatim statements to be used in promotional collateral.